2002-05 Dodge Ram 1500 Quad Cab

 Replacing your factory radio

 In 2002 and 2003, all Quad Cabs came with the Infinity system, but Dodge offered the basic 4-speaker system beginning in 2004.
 You'll have to remove a section of the dash in order to pull out the factory radio, but it's not a difficult job.
 You'll need a mounting kit to trim out the new radio, a wiring harness that allows you to connect your new radio without having to cut the factory wiring, and an antenna adapter that connects the Dodge antenna wire to your new stereo.
-(Crutchfield includes the kit, harness, and antennna adapter free with most orders, along with our step-by-step instructions for your Ram).
+The kit, harness, and antennna adapter are available at a steep discount with most Crutchfield stereo orders, plus you'll get our illustrated, step-by-step Crutchfield MasterSheet™ free with your purchase.

 The Infinity system includes a CD/cassette receiver or a CD receiver in the dash, and a complement of 7 speakers: 3-1/2" speakers in the dash (left, right), a 2-1/2" center dash speaker, two 6"x9" woofers in the front doors, and two 5-1/4" speakers in the rear doors.
 You'll have to remove a section of the dash to install a new stereo, as you do with the non-Infinity system.
-You'll need a special adapter to connect a new car stereo to the Infinity factory amp (Crutchfield offers a 50% discount on the adapter if purchased with a receiver.)
+You'll need a special adapter to connect a new stereo to the Infinity factory amp.
+This adapter is also available at a deep discount when purchased with a receiver.

 Note: Your new stereo must have front and rear preamp outputs to work with this special adapter, and you'll lose your fader control if your truck is equipped with the UConnect Hands-Free System.